cmu-sei/SCADASim/README.md

 ```
 * **9e.
 Sensor**
    * 9e.1 The required keys are: type, units, initial_value, and variability.
-   * 9e.2 The variability is the how far +- the sensor readings will flucuate from the current_value
+   * 9e.2 The variability is the how far +- the sensor readings will fluctuate from the current_value
    * 9e.3 The valid types are: "locked", "enabled", "open", "temperature", "pressure", "humidity", "flow", "live-stream", "speed", "rotation", "power", "motion"
    * 9e.4 The threshold is optional if not defined the PLC will only fail if the controller tells it to fail.
 Otherwise the Sensors Controller will fail/shutoff if the sensor reads below the min or above the max